evanwill/refine-apis/content/0-prep.md

 # Prep

-For this workshop you will need a web browser and OpenRefine.
+For this workshop you will need a web browser (Firefox or Chrome) and OpenRefine.

 {% capture text %}
 ##### 1. Install Java